Breadcrumb

 (Updated: 4/7/2022)

-UDS+ is the electronic submission of de-identified patient-level data from health centers to HRSA that corresponds with portions of existing UDS data elements, including information related to:
+UDS+ is the electronic submission of de-identified patient-level data from health centers to us that corresponds with portions of existing UDS data elements, including information related to:

-Data is transmitted to HRSA using Fast Healthcare Interoperability Standards (FHIR®).
-These reporting standards are actively being adopted across the U.S. Department of Health and Human Services and the healthcare industry.
+Data is transmitted to us using Fast Healthcare Interoperability Standards (FHIR®).
+These reporting standards are actively being adopted across the Department of Health and Human Services and the health care industry.

 (Updated: 4/22/2024)